elkamyfx/Trade-Checker/README.md

 - ✅ **Strategy Management**: Support for multiple trading strategies
 - ✅ **Color-Coded Interface**: Green for "Yes", Red for "No" selections
 - ✅ **Responsive Design**: Optimized layout that doesn't require scrolling
+- ✅ **Historical Data View**: Comprehensive analysis of all recorded trades
+- ✅ **Grouped Recurrences**: View identical parameter combinations and their frequency
+- ✅ **Export Functionality**: Download historical data as JSON for backup

 ## 📊 Trading Parameters